sfluhrer/ssh-mldsa/draft-sfluhrer-ssh-mldsa.md

-   A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
+   A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of SSH.
    NIST has recently published the postquantum digitial signature algorithm ML-DSA [FIPS204].

    This document describes how to use this algorithm for authentication within SSH [RFC4251], as a replacement for the traditional signature algorithms (RSA, ECDSA).